Animal Services Manager Recruitment Brochure - Click Here

 About Us:

 The City of Lewisville offers high-quality municipal services to its residents and business community.
 City workers are divided into several departments, each with a different area of focus but all working together toward the common goal of providing exemplary service every day.
-Lewisville was incorporated as a city in 1925 and has since grown to employ around 1,050 employees.
+Lewisville was incorporated as a city in 1925 and has since grown to employ more than 1,000 employees.
 The Mission of the City of Lewisville is to enhance the quality of life for our community and provide effective municipal service.

 The Lewisville Way:

-Our team is made up of passionate and talented individuals who work collaboratively to achieve goals.
-We are committed to creating a diverse and inclusive workplace where all employees feel valued, respected, and empowered to reach their full potential.
-Our employees share a common belief in the “Lewisville Way” – a set of values that includes Valuing People, Service Every Day, and Building Our Future.
+Our employees share a common belief in the “Lewisville Way” - a set of values that includes Valuing People, Service Every Day, and Building Our Future.

 Lewisville, Texas: